Mathématique: Chapter 80

 “My point is I’m not sure wandering around a Magical City of Magicalness with no guide is the best idea?”

-Young stopped and turned to consider the kid in his unzipped expedition jacket, his determined scowl, the anxiety he was trying to hide.
+Young stopped and turned to consider the kid in his unzipped expedition jacket.
+Eli scowled determinedly, as though daring him to start a fight.

 Irritation and sympathy warred for control of Young’s mouth.
 After the day he’d had, irritation won.
 “Zip your jacket.”